 In 2020, plans were made to move the 2021 show from June to late September due to the continued pandemic.
 However, the 2021 edition was also canceled.
 The NAIAS organizers held Motor Bella at the M1 Concourse in Pontiac, Michigan as a partial replacement, which was an outdoor enthusiast event running from September 21–26.
 Executive director Rod Alberts stated that "we cannot ignore the major disruptions caused by the pandemic and the impact it has had on budgets.
 As such, we will be providing an amazing experience to the media, the auto industry and the public in a cost-effective way."

-The 2022 show ran from September 17–25, with the media preview on the 14th and the charity preview on the 16th.
-The media preview was visited by President Joe Biden, and the charity preview featured a performance by Nile Rodgers & Chic.
+In 2022, the full NAIAS returned to Huntington Place, with the public show running from September 17–25, preceded by the media preview on the 14th and the charity preview on the 16th.
+The media preview was visited by U.S. President Joe Biden, and the charity preview featured a performance by Nile Rodgers & Chic.

-Returning from a three-year hiatus, the 2022 edition featured a redesigned layout, with the main exhibits and many events indoors at Huntington Place, and other events outdoors in nearby Hart Plaza.
-Stellantis, Ford, General Motors, Toyota, and Subaru were the only automakers with major exhibits on the convention floor, while Volkswagen had a smaller presence elsewhere at Huntington Place.
-Some other automakers, such as Nissan, Hyundai, and Mercedes-Benz, were represented by new vehicles on display on the convention floor, but without a branded exhibit.
+The 2022 edition featured a redesigned layout, with the main exhibits indoors on the show floor at Huntington Place, and other supporting events outdoors in nearby Hart Plaza.
+Stellantis, Ford, General Motors, Toyota, and Subaru were the only automakers with major exhibits on the convention floor, while Volkswagen had a smaller display in the lobby of Huntington Place.
+Many non-participating automakers, such as Nissan, Hyundai, and Mercedes-Benz, were represented by new vehicles on display on the convention floor, but without a branded exhibit.

-Stellantis rented the World's Largest Rubber Duck for the show, in recognition of a trend among Jeep owners.
-The duck stood in the plaza outside Huntington Place.
+Stellantis rented the World's Largest Rubber Duck for the show, in recognition of Jeep ducking; the duck stood in the plaza outside Huntington Place.

-The 2023 North American Car, Truck, and Utility of the Year semi-finalists were announced and put on display at the show, with the winners to be announced in January 2023.
+The 2023 North American Car, Truck, and Utility of the Year semi-finalists were announced and displayed at the show, with the winners to be announced in January 2023.

-For 2020, the show was to be moved to June, scheduled for June 13–20.
-It was canceled due to the worldwide COVID-19 pandemic.
+The 2020 show was scheduled to be held from June 13–20; it was canceled in March 2020 due to the worldwide COVID-19 pandemic.

 The 2019 show ran from January 19–27 at Cobo Center and opened with the lowering of a 2020 Shelby GT500 from the Cobo Center ceiling.
 30 cars launched in the previews, down from 69 in 2018.
 Among various cars, it displayed new versions of the Kia Soul.
 Other major attractions included the 2020 Shelby GT500.
 USA Today noted that Chevrolet, Ford, Honda, Jeep and Toyota were all re-introducing discontinued models at the show with the media previews, for example the Toyota Supra and midsize Ford Ranger.
 Virtual reality displays were utilized by several carmakers.
 A number of protests took place outside the event regarding Ford's environmental record and GM layoffs.